 Force ysql_dumpall to prompt for a password before connecting to a database.

 This option is never essential, because ysql_dumpall automatically prompts for a password if the server demands password authentication.
 However, ysql_dumpall will waste a connection attempt finding out that the server wants a password.
 In some cases it is worth typing

 NoteFor each database to be dumped, a password prompt will occur.
 To avoid having to manually enter passwords each time, you can set up a

 SET ROLE <rolename> statement after connecting to the database.
-It is useful when the authenticated user (specified by
+It is helpful when the authenticated user (specified by

 This utility also uses the environment variables supported by